budimanfajarf/web/content/posts/install-nginx-ec2-instance.md

 toc: true
 # description: string, if empty (substring main content)
 description:
-home: true
+home: false
 ---

-Before begin this guide, first you must have an EC2 Instance, you can follow this post to [launch an EC2 instance](/2020/06/launch-amazon-ec2-instance-ubuntu-server-18-04/ "Launch EC2 Instance").
+Before beginning this guide, first you must have an EC2 Instance, you can follow this post to [launch an EC2 instance](/2020/06/launch-amazon-ec2-instance-ubuntu-server-18-04/ "Launch EC2 Instance").

-In this post I use EC2 Instance of Ubuntu Server 18.04, and access the instance using SSH connection in terminal of my Ubuntu Desktop, follow this post to [connect to EC2 instance](/2020/06/connect-aws-ec2-remote-ssh/ "Connect to EC2 Instance").
+In this post, I use EC2 Instance of Ubuntu Server 18.04, and access the instance using SSH connection in a terminal of my Ubuntu Desktop, follow this post to [connect to EC2 instance](/2020/06/connect-aws-ec2-remote-ssh/ "Connect to EC2 Instance").

 Configure security group of your instance to add HTTP & HTTPS connection in inbound traffic, you can follow this post to [configure security group](/2020/06/configure-security-group-aws-ec2-instance/ "Configure Security Group EC2 Instance").